 During construction and operations, the main issues relate to air emissions, water consumption, pollution prevention, solid waste management, and hazardous material management.
 Mitigation measures will be included in the Plant’s ESMP and are expected to be in accordance with MIGA’s PSs.

 Greenhouse Gases: As this is a solar project, the Greenhouse Gas (GHG) emissions associated with the operations phase of the project are expected to be minimal.
-JCM power will not be required to quantify and report the CO2-equivalent emissions as required under MIGA’s PS3.
-However, based on JCM’s Power 2018 Sustainability Report the company’s power plants in operations globally resulted in avoiding more than 106,070 metric tons of carbon dioxide emissions in 2018.
+JCM power will be required to quantify and report the CO2-equivalent emissions as required under MIGA’s PS3.
+Based on JCM’s Power 2018 Sustainability Report the company’s power plants in operations globally resulted in avoiding more than 106,070 metric tons of carbon dioxide emissions in 2018.

 Air Emissions: Due to the rural nature of the Project area there are no existing continuous air emissions near the Project site.
 Occasional air emissions may result from minimal burning or clearing activities occurring in and around the Project area.
 There are residential communities in the immediate vicinity of the Project site.